The menstruation app aiming to tackle sport's 'last taboo'

 "More latterly, it's been appreciated that women are different and that women have cyclical hormonal fluctuation, making them more complex to study than men, and way more expensive.

-"Typically, when research is conducted in women, it'll be when they're bleeding, which is when their hormone levels are most similar to men, or on women who are on the contraceptive pill, or studies just ignore the menstrual effects and don't consider it at all, which is catastrophic."
+"Typically, when research is conducted in women, it'll be when they're bleeding, which is when their hormone levels are low and therefore most similar to men, or on women who are on the contraceptive pill, or studies just ignore the menstrual effects and don't consider it at all, which is catastrophic."

 It is still, it seems, a man's world.